3 Differences Between Ionic And Covalent Compounds

 Tip 2: Consider the Properties of the Compound

-For instance, if you have a sample of a white crystalline solid that melts at a high temperature and forms a conductive solution when dissolved in water, you can confidently infer that it is an ionic compound.
+To give you an idea, if you have a sample of a white crystalline solid that melts at a high temperature and forms a conductive solution when dissolved in water, you can confidently infer that it is an ionic compound.
 Conversely, if you have a colorless liquid that evaporates easily and does not conduct electricity, it is likely a covalent compound.

 Tip 3: Look for Polyatomic Ions